Query-Efficient Agentic Graph Extraction Attacks on GraphRAG Systems: Experiment

 \subsection{Experiment Results}

 We report the main results in Table~\ref{tab:main_two_systems} ($T{=}1000$ queries) and Figure~\ref{fig:graphrag_experiment} (leakage over turns).
-Across both datasets and GraphRAG systems, AGEA achieves the best final leakage and precision at $T{=}1000$ and maintains higher node/edge leakage than all baselines for nearly the entire trajectory, demonstrating strong \emph{query efficiency} Since LightRAG and M-GraphRAG construct different internal graphs from the same corpus, results are comparable only within each system.
+Across both datasets and GraphRAG systems, AGEA achieves the best final leakage and precision at $T{=}1000$ and maintains higher node/edge leakage than all baselines for nearly the entire trajectory, demonstrating strong \emph{query efficiency}.
+Since LightRAG and M-GraphRAG construct different internal graphs from the same corpus, results are comparable only within each system.

-The trajectories reveal key methodological trade-offs: prompt-injection baselines (TGTB, PIDE) can be competitive but rely on conspicuous, hand-engineered prompts that reduce stealth and portability; CopyBreakRAG adds iterative overhead for modest gains; and IKEA, designed for implicit knowledge acquisition, transfers poorly to explicit graph extraction.
+The trajectories reveal key methodological trade-offs: prompt-injection baselines (TGTB, PIDE) can be competitive but rely on conspicuous, hand-engineered prompts that reduce stealth and portability; CopyBreakRAG adds iterative overhead for modest gains, and IKEA, designed for implicit knowledge acquisition, transfers poorly to explicit graph extraction.
 In contrast, AGEA’s adaptive query generation plus verification/filtering yield more coherent subgraph leakage, improving precision and narrowing the node-edge extraction gap.

 AGEA’s gains are largest on the Agriculture dataset, where baselines’ precision drops sharply.
 More broadly, edge recovery is the main bottleneck for prior attacks—many extract nodes but miss relations—while AGEA substantially reduces this gap.
 The strongest baseline varies by system (PIDE in LightRAG; TGTB in M-GraphRAG), indicating that different GraphRAG constructions expose different attack surfaces.
+We report importance-weighted node leakage for AGEA in Appendix~\ref{app:importance_results}.